theupdateframework/taps/tap4.md

 for each repository separately from others (e.g., by using a different directory for each repository).

-An existing repository that used the TUF specification prior to this TAP does not need to change how it already stores metadata and targets.
+A TUF repository does not need to change in any way to support this TAP.

 # Augmented Reference Implementation